ubuntupunk/agent-rules-generator/README.md

 # Agent Rules Generator

-An interactive CLI tool to generate `.agent.md` and `.windsurfrules` files for AI-assisted development with Cursor AI and Windsurf.
+An interactive CLI tool to generate `.agent.md` and `.windsurfrules` files for AI-assisted development with Cursor AI, Windsurf, and Gemini CLI.

 ## 🤝 Contributing